DataRobot Acquires decision.ai for More Actionable AI

 Practitioners in the AI space are focused on the speed and accuracy of model predictions.
 But the end game for the applicability of models is not in the predictions, but the decisions they enable, and predictive models alone don’t ensure better decisions.

 Organizations evaluate AI projects by whether or not they help organizations make better decisions and achieve better business outcomes.
-Over the last year, DataRobot has built a suite of Decision Intelligence capabilities into AI Cloud to help you translate accurate models into better decisions.
+Over the last year, DataRobot has built a suite of Decision Intelligence capabilities into the AI Platform to help you translate accurate models into better decisions.
 Now, DataRobot is taking this to the next level with its acquisition of decision.ai.

 What Is Decision Intelligence?